aryansdomain/IntScript/README.md

 ### Encoding

-The program is encoded multiple times, each time with a different Rice parameter (the parameter for the [Rice coding](https://rosettacode.org/wiki/Rice_coding) used).
-The parameters tested range between 2 and 5.
+The program is encoded multiple times, each time with a different Golomb parameter M (the parameter for the [Golomb coding](https://en.wikipedia.org/wiki/Golomb_coding) used).
+M ranges from 1 and 16 inclusive.

 **For each command:**
 * The corresponding binary code for the command (see the table above) is appended to the string.

 * **For a single-number argument *(e.g. `MOVE`, `ADD`)*:**
     * [ZigZag encoding](https://gist.github.com/mfuerstenau/ba870a29e16536fdbaba) is applied to the signed argument to make it unsigned.
-    * The resulting integer is encoded using Rice coding, with the p-value differing for each encoding run, and then added to the string.
+    * The resulting integer is encoded using Golomb coding, with the M-value differing for each encoding run, and then added to the string.

 * **For an argument that has a block of code *(e.g. `LOOP`, `IFZ`)*:**
     * The binary encoding of the body of the command (the commands inside the `LOOP` or `IFZ` block) is appended.
     * The code `1111` is appended to show the end of the block. *(This is why there is no command with binary code `1111`, as it is reserved for this.)*

-Then, a small header of 3 bits is attached to the front of the block:
+Then, a header of 5 bits is attached to the front of the block:
 * One bit is a leading 1 (to ensure all bits are counted)
-* Two bits convey the Rice parameter, but shifted down by 2.
+* Four bits convey the Golomb parameter, but shifted down by 1.
-    * For example, a parameter of 2 would be encoded as 2 - 2 = `00` and a parameter of 5 becomes 5 - 2 = `11`.
-This ensures the range fits into two bits.
+    * For example, a parameter of 1 would be encoded as 1 - 1 = `0000` and a parameter of 14 becomes 14 - 1 = `1101`.
+This ensures the range fits into four bits.

 #### Example

-To show how encoding works, let us take example of a simple program, which computes the factorial of a number. *We will only go through one encoding run, with a Rice parameter of 2 (which turns out to be the most optimal one).*
+To show how encoding works, let us take example of a simple program, which computes the factorial of a number. *We will only go through one encoding run, with a Golomb parameter of 1 (which turns out to be the most optimal one).*

     # computes n!
     IN(),                    # c0 = n